alexpear/alexpear.github.io/README.md

 - Have a attempt at class Creature extends Group, and this.quantity always === 1.

 - Simple Halo codex wgen that outputs a specific location (ie a multiplayer map) and exactly what wtree forces are on it.
-  - Make size-filling codex based on Core GridWar column of monster spreadsheet.
-    - Or just use a custom JS file to select a total size of combatants.
   - Prototype visualizing this in GridWar.
     - Probably start by editing HTML DOM directly in the browser console.
     - Also get a topdown Blood Gulch image into the sprites dir.